aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_main.rst

 Structures consist of:

 - A cell with a basis vectors and whether it is periodic, for each dimension
-- ``Site`` with a cartestian coordinate and reference to a kind
+- ``Site`` with a cartesian coordinate and reference to a kind
 - ``Kind`` which details the species and composition at one or more sites

 The simplest way to create a structure is *via* :py:mod:`ase`:

 .. code:: python

   from ase.spacegroup import crystal

   atoms = crystal(
     symbols=[28, 8],